TykTechnologies/tyk-docs-hugo/tyk-docs/content/product-stack/tyk-gateway/advanced-configurations/distributed-tracing/open-telemetry/otel_dynatrace.md

 Create a file named docker-compose.yml.

 Replace `<YOUR-DASHBOARD-LICENSE-HERE>` with your dashboard license.
 You can get one by [signing up](https://tyk.io/sign-up/).
-You can also remove this service if you don't want to use the Tyk Dashboard.
+If you don't want to use Tyk Dashboard then remove the _tyk-dashboard_ service from the docker-compose file.

 Here is the sample Docker Compose file: